apache/ignite/modules/yardstick/README.txt

 NOTE: You need to configure ssh key-based authentication to localhost for running benchmarks on your local machine.

+If you run `./bin/benchmark-run-all.sh` command without any parameters and without changing any config files it will take as a parameter default config file `config/benchmark.properties` and run all the provided benchmarks on your local machine.

 Running Ignite Benchmarks on remote hosts
 =========================================